JudgeGregg/sphinxwiki/content/pages/ReviewProcess.rst

 Authors: Before you get started
 ===============================

 For the most part, we'd love for you to jump right in and start writing code!
 The code review process should catch any serious problems with your contribution, and the continuous integration system should catch most tricky cross-platform issues.
-It's easy to get too caught up in trying to do everything perfectly the first time and never get any code written, so you should usually err on the side of just trying something out rather than waiting for someone to tell you if it's OK.
-That being said, there are a few things that you should really be aware of before you write your first line of code:
+It's easy to get too caught up in trying to do everything perfectly the f.html time and never get any code written, so you should usually err on the side of just trying something out rather than waiting for someone to tell you if it's OK.
+That being said, there are a few things that you should really be aware of before you write your f.html line of code:

 .. _ReleaseProcess: http://twisted.readthedocs.org/en/latest/core/development/policy/release-process.html
 .. |ReleaseProcess| replace:: **a current pre-release**

 * Make sure you have a *clear idea of what work needs doing*.
-Write down your idea first; `file a ticket <https://twistedmatrix.com/fixme/trac/newticket>`_ before you write a patch.
+Write down your idea f.html; `file a ticket <https://twistedmatrix.com/fixme/trac/newticket>`_ before you write a patch.
 A really good ticket will give a precise description of what needs to change and why it needs changing; it avoids giving precise details of exactly *how* the code needs to change, because the patch should supply those details.
 A really *bad* ticket will say "here is a patch I wrote, apply it".
 If you're just getting started with contributing to Twisted, it would be good to find an existing ticket rather than come up with something yourself, so you have an idea how to go through the process before you start making difficult changes.
 You'll need to have a good description of your work for other parts of the process as well (the NEWS file, the commit message) which is another reason thinking about what you're trying to do helps.

   * Note: **if you're filing a bug because you noticed a regression in** |ReleaseProcess|_ **, make sure to mark it as a regression, add it to the release milestone, and to post something to the mailing list as well**.
 It's very important for us to spot regressions before they make it into a final release, so redundant communication is better in this case!